bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 ``conda``, and the remainder of the instructions will assume that ``conda`` is available.

-To install Conda on any platform, see the `Downloading conda`_ section of the `conda documentation`_.
+To install Conda on any platform, see the `Anaconda Installers`_ section at the bottom of the `Anaconda Individual Edition`_ page.

 .. _devguide_cloning: